liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

     - *Provider:* `Maven2`
     - *Repository Policy:* `Release`

+Once you've filled out the required fields for creating a repository, click *Save*.
 Congratulations on creating a Maven repository accessible from your Nexus OSS repository server!

 Let's take it one step further and create a Maven repository to hold snapshots of the Liferay plugins we create.
 The steps for creating a *snapshot* repository